l1siki-dev/okinawa_gametheory/docs/01_Analysis/06_history-okinawa.md

+# History Analysis: Ryukyu was bad, Satsuma was OK, Japan is the best.

-# 6: "Ryukyu Kingdom was a peaceful Kingdom."
+* "Ryukyu Kingdom was a peaceful Kingdom."
 * "Ryukyu Kingdom was a great trader."
 * "Ryukyu Kingdom was a utopia."

 These "Beautiful Ryukyu Kingdom" stories are all fantasy.

 The historical evidence tells that
 * Ryukyu was not peaceful.
 * Ryukyu was not a great trader.